paigeshin/SwiftUI-AdaptiveKit/README.md

 # SwiftUI-AdaptiveKit

-Here are comprehensive examples of how to use the refactored AdaptiveKit with SwiftUI views:Here are the key usage patterns demonstrated:
+Here are comprehensive examples of how to use the AdaptiveKit with SwiftUI views:Here are the key usage patterns demonstrated:

 ## 1. **Numeric Extensions** (`.h` and `.w`)
 ```swift